-John JowettKey Music Director
+John JowettKey Artistic Director

-Over the past seven years, John has been responsible for designing, delivering and refining music programs for children and adults with complex disabilities.
+Over the past seventeen years, John has been responsible for designing, delivering and refining music programs for children and adults with complex disabilities.
 He collaborated with a core group of over 60 students in one-to-one private sessions, band/ensemble coaching, workshops, audio and video recordings, and live performances.
 The results were powerful.
 Beyond the satisfaction, confidence, and increased self-esteem gained by the students themselves, a wider audience found a brand new appreciation for the potential expressiveness of these students and the value of such programs.
 John’s extensive work in this community, which has given him a deep awareness of the specific needs involved, as well as a vision of innovative possibilities, places him in a unique position to conceive and lead Keys To The Studio.

 Salina EldonKey Advisor, Specialized Services

 Salina has over 25 years experience working with children, youth and young adults who require specialized support and alternative approaches to learning.
 With a B.A. in Psychology and Early Childhood Education, and a Graduate Diploma in Counseling and Assessment from the University of Toronto, Salina began her career as an Educator and Psychometrist.
 In recent years she has gained significant supervisory/management experience in children’s treatment services at a non-profit agency in Toronto.
 In her most recent role, Salina was responsible for managing day treatment services in two school-based programs, in partnership with the Toronto and York Region District School Boards.

 Salina’s work in the field of developmental disabilities has involved ongoing training in new and innovative approaches to working with people who have a variety of learning, communication and social difficulties.
 She has extensive experience in program development, strategic vision planning, staff training and supervision, and direct working partnerships with school board principals, community agencies and counterparts in the Ministry of Community and Social Services.